latanas/moonsprite/README.md

 Our clients were people from the British Red Cross: William Spencer WilliamSpencer@redcross.org.uk; Fran Thompson FrancesThompson@redcross.org.uk; Steven Raymond SteveRaymond@redcross.org.uk; Georgia Paton GeorgiaPaton@redcross.org.uk; Ahmet Rifat AhmetRifat@redcross.org.uk.

 The brief we received from them can be found in .docs and you can find builds of the game we made in .builds.
-The .docs folder contains documents that we used and created as a team, for extended resources and individual portfolios, you will have to contact team members specifically.
+The .docs folder contains documents that we shared as a team, for more information and individual portfolios, you will have to contact team members specifically.

 ### Links
 itch.io page: https://pinkorchid.itch.io/weather-ready-or-not